What are sustainable funds?

-It has been a confusing picture for those wanting their investments to do good as well as make money.
+For investors seeking both financial returns and positive impact, the landscape has often been confusing.
 Different fund names, a variety of terms, and a lack of agreed standards created a maze.

-Investors often find it difficult to understand terms like ‘ESG’ (environmental, social and governance), ‘green’ and ‘sustainable,’ and know for sure that assertions around them are legitimate.
+Investors often find it difficult to understand terms like ‘ESG’ (environmental, social and governance), ‘green’ and ‘sustainable,’ and determine whether the claims around them are legitimate.

-While there are still complexities in this area, the launch of a new set of labels for funds should bring much-needed clarity.
-These are known in the industry as SDR (Sustainability-Disclosure Requirements) labels and are designed to show investors which investments meet a high standard of sustainability.
+While there are still complexities in this area, the launch of a set of labels for funds last year has brought much-needed clarity.
+These are known in the industry as SDR (Sustainability-Disclosure Requirements) labels.
+They are designed to show investors which investments meet a high standard of sustainability.

-Overseen by the UK financial regulator, the Financial Conduct Authority, the four labels provide a ‘kitemark’ for this type of investing.
+Overseen by the UK financial regulator, the Financial Conduct Authority, there are now four labels which provide greater understanding for this type of investing.
 Labelled funds must meet a high standard and provide evidence to back up claims of positive environmental or social impact.

 The four labels are: